More transparency in sustainability

 How is the digital product passport made accessible?

-The DPP is made accessible on the product by means of a data carrier (e.g. a QR code with a GS1 Digital Link).
-Each DPP is linked to a unique product identifier.
-The implementation of the DPP is based on global standards in accordance with the ISO/IEC 15459 standard, which also includes the Global Trade Item Number (GTIN).
+The DPP data will be made accessible a) physically on the product by means of a data carrier (e.g. a QR code) with two clicks and b) digitally (machine-to-machine communication) by means of a GS1 Digital Link.
+The DPP contains a globally unique product identification.
+The implementation of the DPP is based on global standards, such as ISO/IEC 15459, which also covers the GS1 Global Trade Item Number (GTIN).

 What information must the digital product passport contain?